 Regardless of whether or not one agrees that this data, or that the other studies that exist, are correct, it shows that evidence does clearly exist that supports precognition.
 It is therefore not unreasonable to conclude, with at least some degree of confidence, that precognitive experiences could be genuine.

 I also have direct experience of positive controlled double blind research into precognition during my time working with author and biologist Dr Rupert Sheldrake.
-So, all in all, it would be irrational of me to deny my personal experiences, the general scientific research, plus my own experimental results under computerised controlled conditions.
+In-fact, he informed me that in a single trial I got the highest positive core ever.
+So, all in all, it would be irrational of me to deny my personal experiences, the general scientific research, plus my own experimental results under remote computerised controlled conditions.
 I also pointed out in the debate that the experience could also be interpreted as a telepathic experience, which is probably the area of parapsychology with the strongest supporting evidence.

 Quality of research